 If possible, keep the dimensions of the images the same size throughout your site.
 Doing so will help to keep your site looking clean and professional.

 If the sizes of your artwork are different, group the same sizes together or designate different pages for different sizes.

 Learning how to use Photoshop will help you create professional-looking images for your site and might be something you will want to look into.

 The background of your gallery page should complement your artwork.

 You do not want the background colors distracting your work.

-The site looks beautiful but they forget they are in the business to sell original art online.
+The site looks beautiful, but they forget they are in the business of selling original art online.

 As an artist, you have a full understanding of colors.
 Take the time necessary to plan out what colors will work best for your artwork.
 Every little detail creates value for your brand.

 Group By Year

 Loyal followers love to watch their favorite artists grow throughout their careers.